rauscher-lab/LAWS/README.md

 mpirun -np 4 python compute_laws_r.py
 mpirun -np 4 python compute_global_r.py
 ```
 The LAWS algorithm requires solving a nonlinear optimization problem for each CWS at every frame.
 We implemented the MPI protocol to parallelize and speed up the computations.
-For the system described in the mansucript (with 94 CWS x 100,000 frames) it took 5 hours of wall clock time on 40 Intel "Skylake" cores to obtain the results.
+For the system described in the mansucript (4 protein chains x 94 CWS x 100,000 frames) it took 5 hours of wall clock time on a node with 2 Intel® Xeon® Gold 6148 Processors (2.4 GHz) to obtain the results (`-np 40`).
 The output of these programs (`distances.npy`) can be used for plotting distribution P(r) and radial density function g(r) = P(r) / r^2, or (`offsets.npy`) as an input for 3D density calculators (e.g. Gromaps).

 ## MD simulation data
 MD simulation data is publicly available from [Zenodo](https://doi.org/10.5281/zenodo.6478270) at DOI: https://doi.org/10.5281/zenodo.6478270.
 These structure and trajectory files can be used to test the algorithm.
 The constructed unit cell of a crystal structure (second PDZ domain of LNX2, PDBID: 5E11) with CWS is available from here: [crystal.gro](https://github.com/rauscher-lab/LAWS/blob/main/crystal.gro).